 The average dental patient should see their dentist for routine oral health care every six months.
 This provides the optimal window for which a dentist can remove harmful build-up from your teeth before it hurts your smile.
 And they can diagnose any issues and offer swift treatment before they can cause lasting damage as well.

-However, some people may need to see their dentist more often than this.
-Senior-aged patients, those with a high risk of forming tartar, and people with underlying health problems might need to schedule dental appointments every three or four months.
+However, some patients may need to see their dentist more often than this.
+Senior-aged patients, those with a high risk of forming tartar, and patients with underlying health problems might need to schedule dental appointments every three or four months.

 Talk to your dentist to find the preventative dental care plan that will suit your unique oral health needs.
-Dentists employ an individualized approach when it comes to providing services for each of their patients.
+Dentists employ an individualized approach when providing services for each of their patients.

 What If I Skip a Regular Dental Check-Up?